pelagia123/todo-list-tutorial/forms/REACTIVE_FORM.md

 });
 ```

-Now inside form in HTML you may register both FormGroup and all the FormControls. [help](https://angular.io/guide/reactive-forms#step-1-creating-a-formgroup-instance).
+Now inside form in HTML you'll register both `FormGroup` and all the `FormControl`s.
+Take a moment to do so by using the documentation to [create a FormGroup from angular.io](https://angular.io/guide/reactive-forms#step-1-creating-a-formgroup-instance).

-Once it's ready we may start playing with it.
-Make sure that each input has proper `type`.
+Make sure that each HTML input element has the proper `type` attribute.

+Once complete we can start playing with it.

+## Adding validation

-You may mark some of inputs as required but the simple html directive is not enough.
-To properly handle form validation each `FormControl` should define validation rules.
-Read through the [guide](https://angular.io/guide/form-validation) and appropriate rules.
+You can add the `required` attribute to HTML elements to force inputs as required but the HTML attribute may not enough.
+To properly handle form validation, each `FormControl` should define its own validation rules.
+Take a moment to read through the [form validation section on angular.io](https://angular.io/guide/form-validation) and add the appropriate validation rules in your code.

-To indicate the form validation state add submit button that would be disabled if form is invalid (`[disabled]="userFormGroup.invalid"`).
+To provide visual indication of form validation state, bind the disabled attribute on the submit button to the `invalid` property on the form.
+It will look like `[disabled]="userFormGroup.invalid"`.

-Try to play a bit with validators, for instance you can add pattern validator accepting only values from limited word range.
-Pattern validation may take [regular expression](https://en.wikipedia.org/wiki/Regular_expression) as an argument and [here](https://regex101.com/) you may find some useful tool while writing your RegExp.
+Try to play a bit with validators!
+For example, you can add pattern validator that only accepts values from limited word range.
+Pattern validation uses [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) as an argument.
+You can find example patterns and a handy [online pattern testing tool online](https://regex101.com/).

-## Something familiar
+## Submit the form

-**Submitting** the form works exactly like in template-driven forms if it comes to HTML part.
+Submitting the form works like in template-driven forms when it comes to HTML part, but we won't use a service to save the form data.

-For saving data from form this time we won't be using any service.
-Just to simply play with reactive forms you may store it inside class property named `gatheredUserInfo`.
-We encourage you to create also new type that will reflect structure of data in the form (new interface may be defined in the same `.ts` file - above or below component class declaration).
+Instead we'll store the different form input properties as locally so that we can experiment with reactive forms.
+Save your form data inside class property named `gatheredUserInfo`.
+We encourage you to create new type that reflects the structure of data of the form (feel free to define the new interface in the same `.ts` file - above or below component class declaration).

-Check what are the methods and properties of `FormGroup` and find one which will allow you to get raw data from form and save it inside a variable.
-Use it inside `onSubmit()` method.
-Try to ask for help only if necessary.
+Find the methods and properties of `FormGroup` that allows you to get the raw data of the form from the angular.io documentation.
+Save the data inside a variable and reference it inside `onSubmit()` method.
+Try challenging yourself to read the documentation and applying the concepts yourself before asking for help. 💪

-**Displaying the data** gathered from form is also really simple - since it is stored as property you may easily access it in your HTML.
-You may create for example something like that:
+## Display the form data

+Because we store form data as properties within the component file, we can access the data to display in the HTML like we've done before with data binding using interpolation.

+For example, you can create a HTML element to display data like this:

 ```html
   <p>Name: {{ gatheredUserInfo.firstName }}</p>
 ```

-Everything is displayed as expected?
-Great, now we may move on.

-## Something new
+Display the remaining form data.
+Can you see all the form data in your template?
+Great job!
+Let's try experimenting with `FormGroup` some more.

+## Editing form inputs

-`FormGroup` comes with very powerful methods like for example `setValue` and `patchValue` but you've probably already seen those when looking for `getRawValue`.
+`FormGroup` comes with very powerful methods such as `setValue` and `patchValue`.
+You may have already come across those methods when looking for `getRawValue`.
+Let's try it out!

 To see one of those in action, please:

-1. Add in the class few properties that you would like to use as default values in your form.
+1. Add a few properties int the class that you would like to use as default values in your form.
-2. Add button which will call `fillDefault` function.
+2. Add a button which will call `fillDefault` function.
 3. Prepare logic inside that function which will patch default values into your form.
-4. Try to always use documentation - it is crucial for you to learn how to use it.
+4. Try referring to the angular.io documentation- it is crucial for you to learn how to find documentation and apply it to your code as part of your coding journey.

-Everything is working?
-Now you may play with Angular Material.
+Is everything is working?
+Nice job!
+Now let's make the form input elements more visually appealing by adding in Angular Material.

-Add [MatFormFields](https://material.angular.io/components/form-field/overview) and [Material Buttons](https://material.angular.io/components/button/overview) into existing template.
+Add [MatFormFields](https://material.angular.io/components/form-field/overview) and [Material Buttons](https://material.angular.io/components/button/overview) into the existing template.

-All done?
+Wow!
+Doesn't it look amazing now?

-Let's move to another "game" with form.
+Let's move to another "game" with form- enable input elements.

-To `onSubmit` function add disabling form.
-Now for each element which is displaing gathered info add button which will trigger editing function.
-We've done it like this:
+For each element where we display gathered info, add a button which will trigger editing functionality.
+Your code may look something like:

 ```html
   <p>Name: {{ gatheredUserInfo.firstName }}